 B&B place we stayed in Bovey Tracey.
 A lovely old house full of antiques.
 Look at the bed.
 Beautifully arranged to make you want to sleep on the floor to preserve it, besides, with the pillows and cushions, there is no space left to sleep.

-Rush hour in Bovey Tracey town centre at 6:30am.
+Rush hour in Bovey Tracey town

 Some faces of Bovey Tracey. .